 Good SEO content is the backbone of any content marketing strategy.
 Great content can improve your visibility in searches, generate leads, build your brand and help you form lasting relationships with customers.
 Learning how to write SEO content is essential.

-However, how do you write good SEO content?
+However, how do you write effective SEO content?
 Simply churning out content is not enough.
-If content marketing were that simple, everyone would excel at it — and if everyone excelled at it, no one would benefit from it.
+If content marketing was that simple, everyone would excel at it — and if everyone excelled at it, no one would benefit from it.
 So, what separates the good SEO content from the great?
 Quite a few things, actually.

 What Is SEO Content?